Transforming Lives Forever

 “To have the chance of a new life.
 To have a world where my PTSD is not as dominating as it is right now.
 To put the past into some sort of context and not be haunted by it every day, every moment in the future.
 What a wonderful gift that would be.”

-For too many UK veterans, the battle isn’t over when combat ends.
+For too many of our veterans, the real battle begins when they return home.

 Nine per cent of ex-regular servicemen and women who had deployed to Iraq or Afghanistan suffer from Post-Traumatic Stress Disorder or PTSD.
 For those whose last deployment was in combat role this rises to 17%.